gvSIGAssociation/gvnix/readme.txt

   Check if all add-ons are published correctly at http://gvnix.googlecode.com/svn/repo/repository.xml for RooBoot.
   This will create the ZIP file ``target/gvnix-dist/gvNIX-{version}.zip``.

-* Send to publish on gvPONTIS the gvNIX binary zip, the gvNIX source zip and the html single page reference guide.
+* Send to publish on gvPONTIS the gvNIX binary zip, the gvNIX source zip, the html single page reference guide and version changes summary.

 * Update (or create if not exists) the wiki page for each add-on from add-on user guide on html format.

+* Send to communication department the final release date to publish on social networks.

 Source code
 -----------